Our mission is to improve the health of millions of people worldwide.

 Award Amount

-The selected candidate will be supported to apply for an Australian Government Research Training Program (RTP) Scholarship at the University of New South Wales (UNSW), Sydney.
-A Top-Up Scholarship of $3,000 per annum will be made available to the selected candidate, contingent on successful award of the UNSW RTP scholarship.
+The successful candidate will be supported to apply for an Australian Government Research Training Program (RTP) Scholarship at the University of New South Wales (UNSW), Sydney.
+A Top-Up Scholarship of $20,000 per annum will be made available to the successful candidate, contingent on successful award of the UNSW RTP scholarship.

 Application Guide